EvictionLab/eviction-lab-website/content/eviction-tracking/cleveland-oh.md

 {{% report_top_evictors id="topEvictorsSection" data="/uploads/cleveland_hotspots_output.csv" %}}
 # Eviction Hotspots

 Eviction filings aren’t spread evenly across cities: a small number of buildings are responsible for a disproportionate share of eviction cases.
 This pattern, [which existed before the pandemic](https://evictionlab.org/top-evicting-landlords-drive-us-eviction-crisis/), has continued in 2020 and beyond.
-We analyzed eviction records in Cleveland to determine where the most cases are being filed during the pandemic.
-This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the full pandemic and over the last eight weeks.
+We analyzed eviction records in Cleveland to determine where the most cases are being filed.
+This is a list of eviction hot spots—the 10 buildings responsible for the most filings—over the course of the last year.
 We also display the plaintiff name most often listed with a given building in the court filings.
+In the next section, we map the top 100 hotspots across the county.

-Eviction Hotspot data will be updated quarterly.
+Eviction Hotspot data are updated quarterly.
 {{%/ report_top_evictors %}}